eweviwo/central/README.md

 - One can evangelise the project by sharing it to any family and friends.

-- One can make pull requests on the development of the agent.
-To know more about pull requests, kindly click here.
+- One can [make pull requests](https://intelligent-olive-8dc.notion.site/Open-Source-Introduction-4460855a4bc14383ba0a1b990746335d) on the [development of the agent](https://github.com/eweviwo/agent).

 - One can reach out to the part of any of the three teams managing the project in the area of content, technology and administration.
-The breakdown of team members can be found here.